KGPE: News operation

 KGPE's Eyewitness News logo since 2013.

 KGPE presently broadcasts 31 hours, 35 minutes of locally produced newscasts each week (with 6 hours, 5 minutes each weekday and 35 minutes each on Saturdays and Sundays); unlike most CBS affiliates in the Pacific Time Zone, the station does not broadcast a newscast in the 5:30 p.m. timeslot on weekdays (the station instead fills that half-hour with syndicated programming) nor does it carry early evening newscasts on weekends.
 As of 2014, KGPE's newscasts are in second place in the Fresno market.

+On December 5, 1987, during the start of the station's 5 p.m. newscast, a 21-year-old gun-wielding mental patient named David Dione Pretzer of Clovis, California, took sportscaster Marc Cotta hostage live on-air.
+The incident comes four months after a similar incident at KNBC-TV in Los Angeles involving Gary Stollman and consumer reporter David Horowitz.
+In Fresno's incident, Cotta was forced to read a letter that was written by Pretzer containing rambling quotes from the bible on the air.
+While reading the paper, the station immediately cut to a commercial before cutting to a long stretch of black.
+Like Stollman's hostage, the weapon used in the hostage was revealed as a toy gun.

 In the late 1980s, the station debuted a 6:30 p.m. newscast, which bumped the CBS Evening News to 7 p.m.—the program was canceled in 1995; KGPE restored a 6:30 p.m. newscast in January 2007, which was canceled after a few months due to low ratings.
 The 5 p.m. newscast originally debuted in 1995, as a five-minute broadcast; it later expanded to a half-hour in September 1996.
 That year, the station debuted a weekday morning newscast.
 In 2001, the station expanded its early evening news programming with the addition of a 5:30 p.m. newscast; the program was canceled in 2002 due to low ratings.
 On October 9, 2013, a half-hour 7 p.m. weeknight newscast was added.
 On September 7, 2021, a half-hour 7:30 p.m. weeknight newscast was added.
 On September 6, 2022, an hour-long 4 p.m. weekday newscast was added.
 In September 2013, the 6 p.m. weekend newscast was indefinitely suspended.

-After Nexstar finalized its acquisition of KSEE In April 2013, the two stations began sharing reporters and photographers, but continue to maintain separate on-air talent.
+After Nexstar finalized its acquisition of KSEE in April 2013, the two stations began sharing reporters and photographers, but continue to maintain separate on-air talent.
 Following the formal merger of KSEE and KGPE's news departments into the former's McKinley Avenue studios on October 9, 2013, KGPE revived the Eyewitness News title that was previously used by the station from 1978 until the late 1990s; the station's newscasts also adopted a fast-paced format focusing on breaking news and investigative reports.